 - 1. Election of Deputy Mayor - 2.
-Determination of Council committee Members and Delegates to External Bodies - 3.
-Fixing of Dates and Times for Council Meetings
+Determination of Council committee Members and Delegates to External Bodies and Chairpersons - 3.
+Fixing of Dates and Times for Council and Committee Meetings - 4.
+Appointment of Council Delegates to external bodies

 For all extraordinary meetings of Council the general order of business shall be: